huggingface/distil-whisper/README.md

 ```

 The model and processor can then be passed to the [`pipeline`](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.AutomaticSpeechRecognitionPipeline).
-Note that if you would like to have more control over the generation process, you can directly make use of `model.generate(...)` as shown [here](https://huggingface.co/docs/transformers/v4.34.1/en/model_doc/whisper#transformers.WhisperForConditionalGeneration.forward.example).
+Note that if you would like to have more control over the generation process, you can directly make use of model + processor API as shown below.

 ```python
 pipe = pipeline(